sorcero/ingestum/docs/example-html.rst

 Step 3: Extract the images
 --------------------------

 Once we have the HTML source object, we can apply transformers.
-A typical transformer to apply at this stage is ``HTMLDocumentImagesExtract`` in order extract imaes from the HTML.
+A typical transformer to apply at this stage is ``HTMLDocumentImagesExtract`` in order extract images from the HTML.
 Images will be places in the directory specified by the ``directory`` argument to the transformer.

 .. code-block:: python